-The town’s public swimming pool features a climbing wall, water basketball hoop, and eight-foot waterslide.
+The town’s public swimming pool features a climbing wall, a water basketball hoop, and an eight-foot waterslide.
 The Hideout Golf Club is famous for its 18-hole course.
-Hotel A Piattatella, Villas Celia, Hotel Minera are the luxury hotels you can opt to stay at.
+Hotel A Piattatella, Villas Celia, and Hotel Minera are the luxury hotels you can opt to stay at.

 14. Cedar City

 It is located a few miles south of Salt Lake City.
 Cedar City is a combination of arts and adventure and is a perfect stopover for road trips.
 However, it is not easy to drive after you cross both the Dixie National Forest and the Kolob Canyons section of Zion National Park.

 The city’s downtown area has quaint shops, art galleries, antique stores, and coffee houses.

 The Neil Simon Festival and the Tony Award-winning Utah Shakespeare Festival make the city stand out.
 These festivals feature puppet shows, musicians, and singers.

 The new upcoming restaurants offering delicious wood-fired pizzas, grilled meat, and seafood dishes are worth mentioning.

 15. Park City